 IOTF Mentors: Track 1 and Track 2

 While at FDA, fellows will each be assigned a mentor who will be a senior member of FDA scientific review staff.
-Fellows will be matched with one of three mentors from the list below through a process of mutual selection.
+Fellows will be matched with a mentor through a process of mutual selection.
 Examples of FDA Track 1 and 2 cancer training opportunities are below.
 If you are interested in other Track 1 or 2 Malignant Hematology and Oncology opportunities at FDA, you may contact: Dr. Jennifer Gao or Dr. Kelly Norsworthy.

 Peter Bross, M.D.

 Clinical Oncology Reviewer and Team Leader, Office of Cellular, Tissue and Gene Therapies (OCTGT), Center for Biologics Evaluation and Research (CBER), FDA

 Regulatory training for clinical oncologists

 Analysis of early phase clinical oncology trials of cellular, tissue and gene therapies, especially cancer vaccines, to examine the trial design, eligibility criteria, dose escalation schema, definition of dose limiting toxicities, study endpoints in relationship to decision making for late phase trials.
 Analysis of late phase clinical oncology trials of cellular, tissue and gene therapies, especially cancer vaccines, to examine the trial design, utilization of comparator arms, primary endpoints and secondary endpoints.
 Development of biomarkers in clinical trials (in collaboration with Dr. Raj Puri).
 Development of paradigm of companion assay therapeutic - device combination.

 Proposed Project for IOTF Fellow